Spotlight on Italy With These Chiavari Italy Photos – Estimated reading time: 9 minutes

 Finally, I discovered the most romantic place in Italy to watch the sunset over the Mediterranean.
 Golden blue hues, sunrays bursting through the clouds, light reflecting off the sea: a moment so beautiful that I was rendered speechless.

-Spotlight on Italy: Chiavari Italy Photos
+Spotlight on Italy With These Chiavari Italy Photos

-Just over a year and a half ago, I toured through Liguria and created a series of Instagram destination features that included Porto Venere, Varese Ligure, Chiavari and Camogli.
+A while back, I toured through Liguria and created a series of Instagram destination features that included Porto Venere, Varese Ligure, Chiavari and Camogli.
 Each town was delightfully unique and it was hard to pick a favourite.

 Recommended reading: Read more about day-to-day life in Chiavari on the travel blog This Italian Life.